 | ?- compile(M:File).

-Thus if File is a module-file, this command would cause its public predicates to be imported into module M. If File is a non-module-file, it is loaded into module M.
+Thus if File is a module-file, then this command would cause its public predicates to be imported into module M. If File is a non-module-file, then it is loaded into module M.

 For a list of the built-in predicates that depend on the source module, see ref-mod-mne.
 In some cases, user-defined predicates may also require the concept of a source module.
 This is discussed in ref-mod-met.